When you make an appointment, know that:

 For more information: https://www.csia.org/homeowner-resources/clothes-dryer-safety-tips/

-Outdoor fireplace places need to be maintained just like an indoor fireplace.
-Firepits need to be kept a safe distance from your home and on the proper flooring.
-Starting a fire in a firepit or outdoor fireplace needs to be done with care.
+Outdoor fireplaces must be maintained just like an indoor fireplace.
+Firepits need to be kept at a safe distance from your home and on the proper flooring.
+Starting a fire in a firepit or outdoor fireplace must be done with care.

 For more information: https://www.csia.org/homeowner-resources/fire-pit-safety-tips/